lindzeyn/unix-deadlock-checker/README.md

 #### Checkpoint 2 (35 points)

-From Step 1, build a data-structure that represents this information in a way that will be algorithmically useful.
+Next, build a data-structure that represents this information in a way that will be algorithmically useful.

 #### Checkpoint 3 (50 points)